fjaviermb/avea/README.md

-# Control of an Elgato Avea bulb using a Raspberry Pi & Python
+# Control of an Elgato Avea bulb using Python

+The [Avea bulb from Elgato](https://www.amazon.co.uk/Elgato-Avea-Dynamic-Light-Android-Smartphone/dp/B00O4EZ11Q) is a light bulb that connects to an iPhone or Android app via Bluetooth.

+This project aim to control it using a Bluetooth 4.0 compatible device and some Python magic.

 Tested with a Raspberry Pi 3 (with integrated bluetooth)

-Thanks to [Marmelatze](https://github.com/Marmelatze/avea_bulb) for the POC which made this possible
+Thanks to [Marmelatze](https://github.com/Marmelatze/avea_bulb) for the POC

 ## Communication protocol